upslopeio/ibm-cloud-garage-training/tdd/README.md

 ## JavaScript / Jest Test Syntax

-- Create the test file
+- Create the test file in the `src` folder
 - Put it right next to the code file
 - name it `<name>.test.js`